 Routine Nail Care

-The service is extended to those who suffer from diabetes or who are on blood thinners or those that just require a professional nail cutting service.
+The service is extended to those who suffer from diabetes or who are on blood thinners or those that just prefer to have a professional nail cutting service.

 Nail care is also available for those who have traumatised their nail leading to partial avulsion (tearing off) and for sub-ungula haematomas (blood blisters under the nails).

-Treatment by a podiatrist sooner rather than later is better.
 The longer the nail is left to grow in the more swollen the toe becomes and there is increased likelihood to catch an infection.
 Home ‘surgery’ is not recommended as people tend to cut the nail further back leaving a deeper spike that is then more difficult to remove.
-If treated early by a podiatrist the offending portion of nail can be removed simply without anesthetic.
-The forward growth can then be monitored on a regular basis until the nail has fully grown out again.

 Corns & Callus

-It is not advisable for people to cut their own corns and corn plasters and paints should not be used by those with diabetes or circulatory problems.
-Self treatment can cause injury in the form of cuts and wounds, and this can be highly dangerous for people in these groups.
+A biomechanical assessment may be necessary to find out the root cause of persistent painful corns and callus.
+Custom made orthotics to redistribute pressure will slow down the return and sometimes stop the growth of corns and callus.
+It is not advisable for people to cut their own corns, and corn plasters and paints should not be used by those with diabetes or circulatory problems.
+Self treatment can cause injury in the form of cuts and wounds, and this can be especially dangerous for people in these high risk groups.

 Heel Callus and Fissures

-Hard skin and cracking around the heels is a common and unsightly problem that both men and women suffer from.
+Hard skin and cracking around the heels is a common and unsightly problem that both men and women suffer from and can be painful.
 It is particularly prevalent in Singapore due to the environment we live in.
+Our podiatrists can remove the skin and cracks quickly and painlessly alleviating discomfort and catching on the bedsheets.

 In some cases if the skin is left to grow too thick deep crack appears within the callous this is known as a fissure (see photo).
 If particularly severe and deep this may bleed and be prone to infection.
 In this case it is advisable to seek the help of a qualified podiatrist for treatment.
 This will involve addressing the underlying cause of the hard skin, careful debridement of all callous and advice on dressings, strapping, footwear and prevention of re-occurrence.